over the moon together

 Him: No, no way, nope.

 Me: Oh, come on.
-We’ll get up at 4 a.m., sunrise already in some parts of the world.
+We’ll get up at 4 a.m., nearly sunrise in some parts of the world.
 We’ll throw our coats over our pajamas and take a tiny ride.
 I’ll drive.

 Him: We don’t wear pajamas.